El-Zayat/CAT/level-1/week-3-task.md

   - The leaderboard is sorted in descending order by the totalGrade.

 - Use at least two array methods you've learned this week.
+- The getLeaderBoard function should be pure (it does not mutate the original `students` array.